Polygence blog / How to Conduct and Showcase Research

 Your thesis statement is your succinctly-stated answer to the question you’re posing, which you’ll make your case for in the body of the paper.
 For example, if you’re studying the effect of K-pop on eating disorders and body image in teenagers of different races, your thesis may be that Asian teenagers who are exposed to K-pop videos experience more negative effects on their body image than Caucasian teenagers.

-Pro Tip: It’s okay to refine your thesis as you continue to learn more throughout your research and writing process!
+Pro Writing Tip: It’s okay to refine your thesis as you continue to learn more throughout your research and writing process!
 A preliminary thesis will help you come up with a structure for presenting your argument, but you should absolutely change your thesis if new information you uncover changes your perspective or adds nuance to it.

 Create an outline

-An outline is a tool for sketching out the structure of your paper by organizing your points broadly into subheadings and more finely into individual paragraphs.
+A research paper outline is a tool for sketching out the structure of your paper by organizing your points broadly into subheadings and more finely into individual paragraphs.
 Try putting your thesis at the top of your outline, then brainstorm all the points you need to convey in order to support your thesis.

 Pro Tip: Your outline is just a jumping-off point – it will evolve as you gain greater clarity on your argument through your writing and continued research.
-Sometimes, it takes several iterations of outlining, then writing, then re-outlining, then rewriting in order to find the best structure for your paper.
+Sometimes, it takes several iterations of outlining, then writing, then re-outlining, and then rewriting in order to find the best structure for your paper.

 Introduction